Home

 Manual checks

-- Contrast values using tools such as Contrast Checker measure.
+• Measure contrast values using tools such as Contrast Checker.

 Only the combination of automated testing and manual verification provides a complete picture of a website’s accessibility.

-Important: The testing tools cannot replace an expert's view of barrier-free websites, as they can only test criteria that can be automated.
-Many important aspects such as “Does alt text really make sense? “or “is the navigation comprehensible to screen readers?
-“They can't judge.
+Important: The testing tools cannot replace an expert’s view of accessible websites, as they can only test criteria that can be automated.
+Many important aspects such as “Is the alt text really meaningful?” or “Is the navigation comprehensible for screen readers?” cannot be judged by such tools.
 That is why even official or exemplary sites often do poorly in such tools.

 2. Select partner